 The outcome of our engagements, whether successful or not, represents part of the investment process and our ESG integration strategy.
-All of our engagements are recorded so that investment teams across the business can consider the outcome of an engagement as part of their investment decisions.
+All of our engagements are recorded.
 In making this assessment, fund managers consider how material the issue is, whether there are mitigating factors that reduce the risk to clients, and the time horizon of the investment, among other factors.
-We do not advocate a 'one size-fits-all' approach and believe these decisions must be made within the context of each fund, based on the financial and non-financial objectives set by our clients.
+We do not advocate a 'onesize- fits-all' approach and believe these decisions must be made within the context of each fund, based on the financial and non-financial objectives set by our clients.
+As a result, the way in which ESG risks and opportunities affect investment decisions will vary between funds

-ESG integration
+ESG integration.

 Integrating, analysing and assessing ESG issues across our funds help us better manage investment risks and opportunities.
+We believe those companies best prepared for a more sustainable future are more likely to deliver long-term returns for clients, as governments, regulators and consumers continue to focus on delivering a better future for society and the environment.
 Each investment team is responsible for considering ESG factors in their investment processes, alongside financial and other non-financial factors.